-The Group leases retail sites within the shopping centre "MOM Park" located in Budapest and at two other locations in Budapest and five in Győr partially based on non-cancellable operating lease agreements.
+The Group leases retail sites within the shopping centre "MOM Park" located in Budapest and at another location in Budapest and four in Győr partially based on non-cancellable operating lease agreements.

 The Group leases 173 parking spaces located in Hoofddorp.